41pha1/MIDI-Converter/README.md

 ## Features

 - Automatically extracts the key positions
-- Only need a link to the video is required
+- Only a link to the video is required

 ## Installation